php/systems/README.md

 the individual boxen, in which case the `backup-thisbox` task should be included in the daily `cron-box` tasks for that boxen.

-[^wip]: Once they've all be configured, which is a work in progress right now.
+[^wip]: Once they've all been configured, which is a work in progress right now.